LucasWaelti/kalibr-wiki/Camera-IMU-calibration.md

     * good illumination
 * avoid too flat angles between the camera axis and the calibration target
 * hide external apriltags, if the aprilgrid is used
+* if you are using a calibration target with symmetries (checkerboard, circlegrid), try to avoid rotations over the symmetry, as this would lead to orientation flips in the

 ## References